The Imperfect Learner: Incorporating Developmental Trajectories in Memory-based Student Simulation: Experimental Results and Analysis

 In real-world educational settings, students demonstrate understanding patterns that align with curriculum-required grade-level learning outcomes, with students of varying abilities showing different levels of comprehension and misconceptions in science classes.
 To simulate this scenario, we examined students' knowledge mastery levels through question and answer sessions across different grade levels.
 We initialized the student agent at grade 1 and the teacher agent was to ask questions from NGSS curriculum items spanning grades 1-5.
 Here we hypothesized that a ``reasonable'' simulation would demonstrate grade-appropriate performance patterns, answering grade 1 questions correctly and confidently while showing limited knowledge or guessing for questions beyond grade 1.
 We evaluated the answers on a 1-10 scale to represent knowledge mastery levels, then compared scores across different grade-level question sets.
 The results revealed significant differences between model types.

 As shown in Figure \ref{Figure_QA}, the stronger models (e.g., GPT-4o, GPT-4.1) adhere to grade-aligned capability better.
 The simulated students answer grade 1 questions confidently with mastery scores around 7, then decrease for higher grade levels, which reflects realistic knowledge acquisition that align with our assumption.
 In contrast, the two open-source models (Gemma-2-9B, Qwen3-8B) show less consistent grade-appropriate performance.
-Particularly, Qwen3-8B did not follow the instruction for "unknown" knowledge pieces effectively in this case (we speculate that it may require task-specific instruction or that the prior for producing perfect answers is too strong).
-Moreover, the knowledge mastery consistency evaluation is a basic step in determining suitable models for implementing the memory mechanism.
+Particularly, Qwen3-8B did not follow the instruction for ``unknown'' knowledge pieces effectively in this case (we speculate that it may require task-specific instruction or that the prior for producing perfect answers is too strong).

+To further validate the effectiveness of LLMs on simulating knowledge boundaries \cite{yao2024large}, we assessed the \textbf{unlearning instruction following} capability by testing whether models could simulate ignorance of specific `unknown' concepts when faced with indirect and adversarial ``trap'' questions.
+Here, we utilized concepts from the NGSS \cite{bybee2014ngss} curriculum as the knowledge source.
+In each time, we randomly sampled 8 distinct concepts, designating one as the `unknown' target and the remaining as `learned' to simulate a partial knowledge state.
+We used a teacher agent to generate 10 diverse probe questions related to the `unknown' concept.
+These questions included direct definition requests, indirect scenarios, and ``trap'' questions designed to tempt the student into revealing the knowledge.
+The student simulator asked these questions following the developmental constraint.
+We then evaluated the responses, calculating the \textit{Leakage Ratio}, the proportion of responses where the student failed to demonstrate ignorance and instead provided correct answers or explanations.

+Evaluation results reveal significant variance in this particular `unlearning' instruction across different models \cite{liu2025rethinking}, where we tested 100 samples on each LLM.
+Qwen3-8B exhibited a high leakage ratio of 0.51, indicating that it failed to suppress its intrinsic knowledge when we add the `unknown' constraint.
+Gemma-2-9B demonstrated improved adherence with a leakage ratio of 0.23.
+In contrast, GPT variants achieved the robust performance with a minimal leakage ratio around 0.11.
+This finding suggests that while some models struggle to inhibit their prior knowledge, it is still feasible for such simulation using stronger models that can be conditioned on the cognitive gaps characteristic of developing learners.
+These two evaluations become a prerequisite for determining appropriate models for the memory-based simulation.